“Herbs have been used for centuries to naturally soften hair, increase its manageability and restore lustre, body and bounce.” – Nylah

 Should Herbal Hair Tea Rinse Become Part Of Your Wash Day Routine?

 It’s always good to give our hair a break from the products we use.
-Whether we use sulphate free products or not, it’s still good to switch it up and incorporate some natural and gentle ingredients into our hair.
+Whether we use sulphate free products or not, it’s good to switch it up and incorporate some natural and gentle ingredients into your wash day routine.

 I would suggest using it in between a washday just to refresh and gently cleanse your hair.
 It’s an alternative to a co-wash or a shampoo cleanse.

 As it is a gentle cleanse I wouldn’t recommend it for those who may be prone to heavy buildup or those who use heavy products or lots of product.
 It’s not created to give your hair the same cleanse a shampoo would, it’s more of a gentle pre-wash day alternative.